By Leo Cabral

 The culture that excludes LGBTQ+ writers, especially of color, from film and TV production must be actively challenged and held accountable.
-Showrunners should consult a team of trans and queer individuals whenever they want to tell our stories and they should stop giving trans roles to cisgender actors.
+Showrunners should consult a team of people of color and queer individuals whenever they want to tell our stories and they should stop giving trans roles to cisgender actors.
 This will minimize harm and misrepresentation of the community as well as offer more employment opportunities.

 According to the Gay & Lesbian Alliance Against Defamation, there were “zero transgender characters in the 44 major studio films released in 2020.”
 On top of that, eight of the major film studios that they tracked — this includes notable studios like Lionsgate, Paramount Pictures, Universal Pictures and Walt Disney Studios — received an “insufficient” or worse grade regarding LGBTQ+ representation in 2019.